SURFnet/certificates-bcp/dialogue.md

 Well, let's say I meet Carol in person somewhere.

-> You mean my Carol?
+> You mean my colleague Carol?

 Yes.
 We both know Carol and let's say I'm having lunch with her.
 We can exchange keys in person during lunch.
 It she meets you later you can do the same.